 It seemed good to the Holy Spirit and to us not to burden you with anything beyond the following requirements: You are to abstain from food sacrificed to idols, from blood, from the meat of strangled animals and from sexual immorality.
 You will do well to avoid these things.
 Farewell.
 (Acts 15:28-29)

 Now, does anyone really think that these are the only rules that now apply to Gentiles?
 (Think about murder, stealing, adultery, idolatry.)
 Not at all.
+Not only that, all four of these requirements are Jewish.
 This list is just assurance that the Gentiles do not have to become Jews to be acceptable to God.
-They are still expected to fall within the will of God.
+They are still expected to fall within the will of God, including some Jewish requirements.

 What if you are "cut off" from the people?